RyanJarv/EC2FakeImds/README.md

 ### fake_imds_route

 SAM lambda function that runs when a the RunInstance API is called.
 It should be fast enough (my previous version was at least) to switch out the routes before the new instance tries to contact the fake IMDS server.
 We don't handle reverting since that is done through a script when served to the new instance from the fake IMDS server.

-WIP Note: Currently you need to update the parameters in the sam config template to the appropriate values.

 Originally I simply added and removed a hardcoded 169.254.169.254/32, this script attempts to work in any setup by making a back up of the route table(s) that the new instance uses as well as the fake IMDS server, attaching the former to the subnet the new instance is running in and injecting a static route of 169.254.169.254/32 pointing to the fake IMDS server.